raimohanska/Bacon.UI.js/README.md

 ### Bacon.UI.textFieldValue(textfield)

 Returns the value of a textfield (jQuery object) as a Property.
-Currently bound to keyups, mouseups, blur, cut, paste.
+Currently bound to keyups, input, cut, paste.

     var username = Bacon.UI.textFieldValue($("#username"))